duyet/duyet-mcp-server/README.md

 ## About This Project

 This is a **study, demo, and experimental project** designed to explore MCP capabilities.
-The project serves as a learning exercise in building remote MCP servers and is mostly written by LLM as well, showcasing AI-assisted development.
+The project serves as a learning exercise in building remote MCP servers and is mostly written by LLM as well.

 **Purpose**: Enable AI assistants to access and retrieve information about duyet's work, projects, and content that would otherwise require manual web browsing.